What Is the Best Credit Card for Groceries in June 2026?

 $95 annual fee / 0.03 extra reward rate = about $3,167 in annual grocery spend

-This math changes if you compare 6% to 2%, 5% to 3%, or points to cash back.
+This math changes if you compare 6% to 2%, 5% to 3%, or points to Cash Back.
 It also changes if the card has other categories you use often.
+For a head-to-head on Amex’s two supermarket cards, see Blue Cash Preferred vs Blue Cash Everyday.
+For the broader keep-or-skip decision, use the same break-even approach in the annual-fee guide.

 Treat points and miles as estimated value, not guaranteed cash.

-For grocery spending, cash back is often the cleanest benchmark.
-If a points card looks stronger, translate the points into a conservative cash value before you compare it against a cash back card.
+For Grocery spending, Cash Back is often the cleanest benchmark.
+If a points card looks stronger, translate the points into a conservative cash value before you compare it against a Cash Back card.
+The cash back, points, and miles guide shows the same conversion framework in more detail.

 That means a card that is excellent at a traditional supermarket may not earn the same rate at Walmart, Target, Costco, or Sam’s Club.
 Always check the issuer’s terms for your card, because the merchant category code decides what reward rate applies.